volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 ## Limitations
 * No change in port mapping configuration (correct SDK/HW behaviour is NOT guaranteed otherwise)
-* In ISSU enabled mode only half of resources (RIFs, Routes, ACLs, etc.) are available
+* In "ISSU enabled" mode half of resources (RIFs, Routes, ACLs, etc.) are available

 # 2 Components changes

 ## 2.1 ISSU status CLI command
-In order to get whether SDK was started in ISSU_ENABLED or NORMAL mode we can add new platform show command in ```show``` commands group.
+In order to get whether SDK was started in "ISSU enabled" or normal mode we can add new platform show command in ```show``` commands group.

 This command will be used during FFB to check whether we can FFB.